Strongkong/Deep-Learning-HW/README.md

 * tensorflow-1.12.0
 * talos-0.4.3

-If they not installed, then they will be on the fly with pip commands in the notebooks.
+If they are not installed then they will be on the fly with pip commands in the notebooks.
 To reproduce the demonstration you only have to run the notebooks one after another.